A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need Medicare Part D in order to have coverage for prescriptions.
 Part D can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage plan that has integrated Part D coverage.
 Part D was created under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.

-There are 23 stand-alone Medicare Part D plans for sale in Idaho for 2023, with premiums that range from about $5 to $104/month.
+There are 14 stand-alone Medicare Part D plans for sale in Idaho for 2025, with premiums that start at $0/month.3

-As of mid-2023, there were 123,615 Idaho Medicare beneficiaries with stand-alone Medicare Part D plans, amounting to about a third of the state’s Medicare population.
-Another 162,412 had Part D prescription coverage as part of their Medicare Advantage plans.
+As of August 2024, there were 129,416 Idaho Medicare beneficiaries with stand-alone Medicare Part D plans.
+Another 177,768 had Part D prescription coverage as part of their Medicare Advantage plans.1

 Medicare Part D enrollment is available during the annual open enrollment period each fall, from October 15 to December 7.
 The plan choice you make during this window will take effect January 1.
 You can change your mind more than once during the fall enrollment period; the last plan you select will be the one that covers you for the coming year.